Graduate Employee (GE) Appointments

 D. Number of requests

 First requests will be favored over previously funded students’ requests.
 Students may submit more than one travel request during a one-year period.
-However, each student is rarely granted more than $600 per year.
+However, each student is rarely granted more than $1,000 per fiscal year.
 This amount is not guaranteed to each student, each year.
-For PhD students beyond their fourth year and master’s students beyond their second year who are not residents on the UO campus, travel/research funds will be considered on a case-by-case basis.
+For PhD students beyond their fourth year and master’s students beyond their second year, travel/research funds are generally not available but will be considered on a case-by-case basis.

 Other funding opportunities